Projects

 Cross-area dynamics during learning

-Learning a new fine motor skill appears to require a distributed circuit involving ‘cognitive’ (e.g. prefrontal cortex, PFC) and motor networks (Motor Cortex, M1 & dorsolateral striatum, DLS).
+Learning a new motor skill appears to require a distributed circuit involving ‘cognitive’ (e.g. prefrontal cortex, PFC) and motor networks (Motor Cortex, M1 & dorsolateral striatum, DLS).
 We aim to understand this process from the first exploratory attempt to the emergence of a consolidated skill.
 Figure on the left is based on results from Kim et al., Nature 2023 showing the transition from fast learning to slow learning; there were changes in coupling between PFC and M1 that marked the onset of stabilization of M1 dynamics.
-Slow learning was also associated with greater coupling between M1 and DLS (e.g. Lemke et al., Nat Neurosc, 2019)
+Slow learning is also associated with greater coupling between M1 and DLS (e.g. Lemke et al., Nat Neurosc, 2019; Lemke et al., eLife, 2021)

 Network basis of memory consolidation and active forgetting during sleep